 Based on the results of the spill modelling and analysis in the EIS, an emergency response plan (e.g. oil spill contingency plan) for spills (small and large) and blowouts will be required.
 At a minimum, an outline of the emergency response plan along with key commitments is required in the EIS.
 Depending on the outcomes of the effects analysis, specific detail on key components of the plan will be required in the EIS.
 The proponent should commit to finalizing the plan in consultation with regulators prior to the application of permits.
 The EIS shall include a discussion on the use, availability (including nearest location), timing (testing and mobilizing) and feasibility of a capping stack to stop a blowout and resultant spills.
-If dispersants are to be used, the proponent shall consider associated environmental effects in the EIS (e.g. effects on marine life) and provide a plan for their use.
-The environmental effects of other measures outlined in the emergency response plan should also be considered (e.g. effects from burns).
+If dispersants are to be used, the proponent shall consider associated environmental effects of other measures outlined in the emergency response plan should also be considered (e.g. effects from burns).
 The EIS shall include the means by which design and/or operational procedures, including follow-up measures, will be implemented to mitigate significant adverse effects from malfunctions and/or accidental events.